-Step 2: Paint pumpkins in desired color
+Step 2: Paint pumpkins in the desired color

 The chalk paint from the first step can also help lighten other colors as needed.
 I chose light teal and rust colors to coordinate with my living room decor.

 Step 3: Apply metallic paint or darker color accent to pumpkins

 In my case, adding gold metallic paint gave the pumpkins more depth and texture.
 Since I decided to paint a few other dollar store gourds in gold paint, the collection hung together nicely.

 Step 4: Prepare stems of pumpkins

-If you choose to use wooden stems, place the stems in the oven at a low temperature (200 degrees or so) to dry them out and get rid of any small critters.
-Once the stems are sufficiently toasted, you can gently insert them into your foam pumpkins.
+If you choose to use wooden stems, place the stems in the oven at a low temperature (200°F or 93°C) to dry them out and get rid of any small critters.
+Once the stems are toasted, you can gently insert them into your pumpkins.

-Final Look at Upcycled Foam Pumpkins
+Final Look at Painted Foam Pumpkins